colinkula/Parking/README.md

-# View the parking report pdf for an in depth desccription of the program
+# View the parking report pdf for a desccription and instructions on how to use the program.